Charlene A. Donaghy

 “Make Voyages!
 Attempt them!
 There’s nothing else!”
 So writes Tennessee Williams and I completely agree.
-Every student is on a voyage and everything I do as an educator is to encourage you to find your voice, muse, self, bliss, fun, and fulfillment in your art and craft.
-As a playwright you have the joy of knowing words live not only on the page but come alive, breathe, and twist on the stage with language, song, ideas, and spectacle.
+Every student is on a voyage, and everything I do as an educator is to encourage you to find your voice, muse, self, bliss, fun, and fulfillment in your art and craft.
+As a writer you have the joy of knowing words live both on the page and also come alive, breathe, and twist on the stage and on screen with language, song, ideas, and spectacle.
 You can create anything!
-We will work together, in the true collaborative nature that is theatre, through discussion, question, thought, and imagination.
-We will embolden you to develop critical writing and reading skills to express your art and to revel in the heart of who you are as a dramatist.
+We will work together, in true collaborative nature, through discussion, question, thought, and imagination.
+We will embolden you to develop critical writing and reading skills to express your art and to revel in the heart of who you are as a writer.

-"My real-world theatre and production experience adds invaluable levels of education and writing development for my students.
-I write every day, energized by my place in theatre whether a first draft or a fiftieth because, eventually, everything comes together and the voyage is as wondrous as the destination.
+"My real-world stage, screen, fiction, publication, and production experiences add invaluable levels of education and writing development for my students.
+I write every day, energized by my place in our art, whether a first draft or a fiftieth because, eventually, everything comes together, and the voyage is as wondrous as the destination.
 My teaching philosophy is about that world where craft, practice, and thought mingle with individuality, exploding into something rewarding to the writer and moving to readers and audiences.
 Finally, I hope that my students recognize my enthusiasm for this voyage that we travel together: there’s nothing else!”

 Charlene A. Donaghy and Pulitzer Prize-winning playwright Lanford Wilson at the Provincetown Tennessee Williams Theater Festival.